 You can think of the bankruptcy process as being similar to financial planning.
 You go to a financial planner to assist with getting your finances in order.
 Similarly, in a bankruptcy case, there is a person known as the trustee who reviews your finances to determine if you have any unprotected property that can be sold to pay your creditors.
 The trustee will look at your property to review whether any of it is not exempt.
 Exempt property is protected from creditors.
 The other type of property is nonexempt property.
 These are things that are not essential for you to maintain your home like a luxury car, stocks, bonds, rental property, vacation homes, jewelry, and artwork.

 Similar to having two types of property in a bankruptcy case, there are also two types of debts.
 They are dischargeable versus non-discharge debts.
 Some common dischargeable debts are credit cards, medical debt, personal loans, and retail store card debts.
-Common non-dischargeable debts are generally student loans, recent tax debts, and domestic support obligations like child support and alimony.
+Common non-dischargeable debts are generally recent tax debts, and domestic support obligations like child support and alimony.
 It is very important to understand which type of debts you have to determine if bankruptcy is right for you.
-If you have mostly non-dischargeable debts like student loans, filing for bankruptcy may not be the right debt relief solution for you.
+If you have mostly non-dischargeable debts, filing for bankruptcy may not be the right debt relief solution for you.
 A bankruptcy lawyer can help you understand how your debts would be treated in a bankruptcy filing.

 Hiring a Bankruptcy Lawyer